 1984 Oral Histories

 These oral histories were collected in 1984 by students at John Eaton as part of a project headed by Rives Carroll.
 They were published in a booklet called Cleveland Park Voices: A Social History.
 A year later, when CPHS was founded, our newsletter inherited the name Voices.

-The oral histories are arranged in order of the date their subjects moved to Cleveland Park.
-The files linked below represent the first half of those in the booklet, with the date of arrival in Cleveland Park in parentheses after the name.
+These oral histories are arranged in order of the date their subjects moved to Cleveland Park.
+The files linked here represent the first half of those in the booklet, those whose time in Cleveland Park began between 1907 and 1965.

 The earliest residents remember a time when Cleveland Park was still almost entirely rural.
 Sledding is a major theme; Philip Stone remembers sledding down Macomb Street from the 3500 block all the way across Connecticut Avenue!
 Elizabeth Faulkner remembers growing up in the Rosedale Farmhouse.
 She was the daughter of Queenie Coonley, patron of Frank Lloyd Wright who moved to Rosedale in 1917.
 Mary Ellen Grogan remembers when Ordway Street wasn’t paved all the way through from Connecticut to Wisconsin, and Helen Hayes was a John Eaton student.

 The interviews include the proprietors and staff of beloved neighborhood institutions: the late, lamented University Pastry Shop, which was on Wisconsin just south of Macomb (Julius Andrascek); Roma Restaurant (Bobby Abbo); Sullivan’s (Thomas Sullivan); Friendship Florist (Philip Caruso); and the Safeway that used to be where the Brookville Supermarket is now (Wally Valentini).